GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/index.md

 <figure>
 {% Img src="image/80mq7dk16vVEg8BBhsVe42n6zn82/fP9qHtCjfk8IwrJLtOpo.png",
   alt="A person views a news website in a browser on their laptop.
-A FLEDGE ad auction is run to pick an ad for the available ad space.", width="400", height="182" %}
+A Protected Audience API ad auction is run to pick an ad for the available ad space.", width="400", height="182" %}
 </figure>

 The ad auction is likely to be run by the publisher's supply-side provider